kurron/aws-study-group-labs/README.md

 1. Create 4 machines from the AMI but **install user data** with the Docker container script
 1. Have 2 instance be the `TLO` application, `APPLICATION_NAME=TLO`
 1. Have 2 instance be the `Mold-E` application, `APPLICATION_NAME=Mold-E`
-1. Hit the `/operations/info` endpoint and ensure the information is correct
+1. Hit the `/operations/info` endpoints of each and ensure the information is correct

 ## ELB (Application Load Balancer)
 1.